A merchant cash advance is the provision of a set amount of funds, determined by your existing credit/debit card payments.

 The factor rate is determined based on a large number of factors including industry, Location, Years in business, Number of employees, amount of funds being provided Etc.

-As a Merchant Lenders Canada – We use our propriety software to create a credit score for your business (Unrelated to traditional credit scores) and thus determine the factor rate for your business.
-The longer we work with your business and the more we understand your business’s particular needs, the more funds we will be able to give and the lower the factor rate will go.
+As a Merchant Lenders Canada – We use our propriety software to create a credit score for your business (Unrelated to traditional credit scores) and thus determine the factor rate for your business as a cash advance lender.
+The longer we work with your business and the more we understand your business’s particular needs, the more funding we will be able to give and the lower the factor rate will go and can offer some best business cash advance loans and merchant loans in Canada compare to other business cash advance companies.

 Please keep in mind that a factor rate is different from an interest rate in that a factor rate doesn’t take time into consideration.
 Interest rates are calculated on an annualized basis.
 In the case of a factor rate instead of a fixed payment, the speed at which you pay back is based on your sales and performance of your business and therefore cannot be computed to an interest rate.